Corporate Governance

 - Whether the level of compensation is reasonable or not is something that is reviewed using objective materials.

-- The amount of individual compensation shall be determined based on whether or not the director concurrently serves as an executive officer, the executive officer's position (president, senior managing director, managing director, without role, etc.), and whether he/she is independent.
+- The amount of individual compensation shall be determined based on whether the director concurrently serves as an executive officer, the executive officer's position (chief executive officer, senior managing executive officer, managing executive officer, without role, etc.), and whether he/she is independent.

 - The transparency and fairness of decisions about compensation are ensured with contributions from the Nomination and Compensation Committee, more than half of whose members are independent external directors.

-- Compensation for directors who are members of the Audit and Supervisory Committee shall be limited to base remuneration only, and shall be determined through consultation among the Audit and Supervisory Committee members within the scope of the total amount of remuneration determined by a resolution of the Shareholders Meeting.
+- Compensation for directors who are members of the Audit and Supervisory Committee shall be limited to base remuneration only, and shall be determined through consultation among the Audit and Supervisory Committee members within the scope of the total amount of remuneration determined by a resolution of the General Meeting of Shareholders.

 - Compensation Breakdown